 - You are going to be the favorite person among family and friends.

-What ingredients go into Real Baked Rice Pudding?
+What ingredients go into Baked Rice Pudding?

 Arborio rice is mixed with a dairy free milk such as almond milk and two favorite dessert spices.
 Ground cinnamon and ground nutmeg.